BPA

 BPA (Bachelor of Performing Arts)

-• Full Form: Bachelor of Performing Arts
+Full Name: Bachelor of Arts in Performance

 Course Structure (Semester-Wise Example)